jnvm/drier/README.md

 ## How It Works

-`drier` is a function which invokes its input function with a string of each variable name to the left of the destructuring assignment, removing the need to repeat them, and maybe encourage more meaningful names.
+`drier` is a function which invokes its input function with a string of each variable name on the left of the destructuring assignment, removing the need to repeat them, and maybe encouraging more meaningful names.

-You could alternatively describe it as an iterator across variable names.
+Or you could describe it as an iterator across variable names.

 ## More Examples
 ```javascript